anitaposch/anita-grav/user/pages/04.blog/articles-2023/231227-Review-2023-pod-173/Review-2023-pod-173.md

 template: article
 ---

-# Bitcoin For Fairness Review 2023
+# Bitcoin For Fairness Review 2023 - Ep.
+173

 In this article, I'm going to take you through the biggest achievements of each month.
 We'll also look at my highlights, [personal learnings](#learning) and what I'm [aiming for in the next year](#goals).
 So, let's recap this amazing and impactful year.